Bachelor of Arts Degree

 (University degree requirements and the BG Perspective curriculum are explained elsewhere in the catalog.)

-COLLEGE OF ARTS & SCIENCES DEGREE REQUIREMENTS
+COLLEGE OF ARTS and SCIENCES DEGREE REQUIREMENTS

 Foreign language.
 Each student is required to demonstrate proficiency in a language area by one of the options listed below: